 Lucky for Life

-South Dakota is one 23 participants in Lucky for Life.
+South Dakota is one of 23 participants in Lucky for Life.
 This is a daily draw game that’s also a multi-state game.
 Unlike the other popular multi-state lotto offerings in America, Megabucks and Powerball, Lucky for Life’s top prizes are fixed annuitized “lifetime” prizes.

 Lucky for Life tickets cost $2.